Choose the right QR code feature

 Keep strong contrast, clear space, and a restrained center logo.

-Plan changes should not turn printed materials into dead ends.
+Normal plan changes should not turn printed materials into dead ends.

 Explore →The best QR code is the one people can scan quickly.